National Contest

 If you purchase housing packages, parking is included in the rate, and there will be parking spots near the dorms.
 All other parking will be much more limited this year, as the University of Maryland lost many spaces/lots due to the Metro Purple Line construction.

-To give everyone an equal opportunity to purchase parking permits, we will put the link and information on purchasing park on our website (nhd.org/national-contest) following registration closing.
+To give everyone an equal opportunity to purchase on-campus parking permits, we will put the link and information on purchasing parking on our website (nhd.org/national-contest) following registration closing.
 Check back on this page for further details.

 Pending availability, representatives from the Department of Transportation Services will be available at registration during the following hours to assist with permit purchase and answer questions: Saturday, 2:00 pm–8:00 pm, and Sunday, 9:00 am–8:00 pm.
 Beginning Monday, guests should pre-purchase permits online or park in designated visitor parking lots and pay the hourly/daily fee.
 Permits may be purchased at the Department of Transportation’s office in Regents Drive Garage during business hours, 8:15 am–4:00 pm.